joost-morsink/FF-admin-module/doc/arch/database.md

 * All donations
 * All charities
-* All investment funds, invested amounts and cash amounts
+* All investment options, invested amounts and cash amounts
-* All current ownership fractions of donations in investment funds
+* All current ownership fractions of donations in investment options
 * All current allocations for charities
 * All money transfers for charities, along with historic or calculated fractions for donations